hypothe/ARP_headers/docs/algorithms_explained.md

 	example "server2" seen during the course (however, without the need for a fork, since it's enough here to simply save the recv and sent times in the messages read and then close() that socket).
 Since we assume that all nodes in the net will be reachable (so no one will disconnect after the initial handshake phase, a simplifying assumption) the loop can simply be a for() with as many iterations as there are reachable nodes (-1 for the Turn Leader itslef of course!).
+The node will wait for *as many *
+	*messages as the available nodes, minus 1*.
+For instance, assume we have 10 nodes in the net, but only 5 among those are available; so, the turn leader has to wait for only 4 messages; remember that the last message is sent once.
-9. We then compute the bandwidth on both the total time and the total fly time, and save those values.
+9. We then compute the bandwidth on both the total time and the total fly time (see formulas on the sketch), and save those values.
 10. Be ready for another turn if we're not in the last turn (GOTO 1), or...
 11. If we performed all 10 turns we have to aggregate data and send them: we compute the average of all 10 total bitrates and of all 10 fly bitrates, insert those values in a stat_t message (*stat_message_init()*, *stat_message_set_totBitrate(...)*, *stat_message_set_flyBitrate(...)*) and send to RURZ server (whose IP and port number can be obtained with *stat_get_serverInfo(...)*)